 Specify the target code set of the inbound conversion, which is also the source code set of the outbound conversion.
-The default value is IBM-1047, Swaplfnl if the underlying implementation is ICU, otherwise IBM-1047.
+The default value is IBM-1047.
 For example:

 '''

 --to IBM-037

 '''

 -1, --list-charsets

 List available character sets.
 Note that all character sets are not single byte character sets.
 Only single byte character sets can be used.